188th Wing honors Chief Master Sgt. Marcus Booker’s career of service and leadership

 |0

 This work, 188th Wing honors Chief Master Sgt.
-Marcus Booker’s career of service and leadership, by Maj.
-Jennifer Gerhardt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Marcus Booker’s career of service and leadership, by MSgt Jessica Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-188th Wing honors Chief Master Sgt.
-Marcus Booker’s career of service and leadership